Joint appointment with African and African American Studies

 Research and Teaching Interests: Gang Formations; Urban Anthropology; Disability; Medical Anthropology; Masculinity; Race; Theories of Violence; Popular Culture and Hip Hop.

-Laurence Ralph is an Associate Professor in the Departments of Anthropology and African and African American Studies at Harvard University.
+Laurence Ralph is a Professor in the Departments of Anthropology and African and African American Studies at Harvard University.
 He is the author of Renegade Dreams: Living Through Injury in Gangland Chicago (University of Chicago Press).

 His scholarly work explores how the historical circumstances of police abuse, mass incarceration, and the drug trade naturalize disease, disability, and premature death for urban residents, who are often seen as expendable.
 Theoretically, his research resides at the nexus of critical medical and political anthropology, African American studies, and the emerging scholarship on disability.
 He combines these literatures to show how violence and injury play a central role in the daily lives of black urbanites.
 Laurence explored these diverse themes in Anthropological Theory, Disability Studies Quarterly, Transition, and Identities: Global Studies in Culture and Power.